-Treatment Alternatives
+Treatment and Disposal Alternatives

-Treatment and remediation of PFAS is challenging.
-There is limited understanding of most treatment alternatives, with only a few technologies being demonstrated commercially to date.
-Granular activated carbon (GAC) has been most commonly applied during initial response actions and full-scale water treatment applications.
-The use of ion exchange resins is becoming better understood and has shown greater effectiveness compared to GAC in some studies.
-For treatment of impacted soil media, excavation for disposal at a solid waste landfill or incineration has been the primary remediation alternative.
+Treatment and disposal of PFAS and PFAS-containing materials is challenging for several reasons.
+There is limited understanding of most treatment alternatives, with only a few technologies being demonstrated commercially.
+Granular activated carbon (GAC) is the most commonly applied water treatment method during initial response actions and full-scale water treatment applications.
+The use of ion exchange resins continues to increase and has shown greater effectiveness compared to GAC in some studies.
+Additionally, multiple GAC treatment systems have underperformed against expected time until breakthrough.